Film and TV

 “It really is our main workhorse in the texturing department...
 It's the only package out there that lets you paint on such enormous heaps of geometry without lag.
 If you're in the Montreal Framestore texture team, 99% of the time, you're on Mari on most shows.

-So, to be more precise, on Las Vegas every asset that is visible in the shot in more than a percent of screen space was textured using Mari.
-Including of course the roads, the grounded spinner, the monorail train, etc."
+"To be more precise, on Las Vegas every asset that is visible in the shot in more than a percent of screen space was textured using Mari.
+Including, of course, the roads, the grounded spinner, and the monorail train."

-Mari was not the only texturing tool used by Framestore on the film, Goldstein points out: “For Las Vegas, we used a 3-tiered texturing system where the first level was completely procedural, created by our Environment team and made in Substance.
+Mari was not the only texturing tool used by Framestore on the film.
+Goldstein explains: “For Las Vegas, we used a three-tiered texturing system where the first level was completely procedural, created by our Environment team and made in Substance.

 Achieving work-life balance

-When delivering on those tightening production timeframes we mentioned earlier, Mari has a number of distinct advantages: “One of Mari's best advantages is the ability to directly assess, scale and level of texture detail on a model in 3D, whether it be a hard surface or organic asset,” Borhi says.
+When delivering on those tightening production timeframes, Mari has a number of distinct advantages.
+“One of Mari's best advantages is the ability to directly assess, scale and level of texture detail on a model in 3D, whether it be a hard surface or organic asset,” says Borhi.

 “It sounds really obvious, and may not seem like an obvious time saver at first, but being able to determine detail placement exactly where you want it, and seeing how they look in relation to the model and its surface, cuts down significantly on the amount of map iterations required to get that kind of detail work just right.”

-Time savings like these aren’t just felt at a business-level: they have significant repercussions for the artists quality of life outside of work also: “I have two kids...and Mari lets me work on gigantic assets for big feature films and still keep an 8 to 5 workday”, Goldstein explains.
+Time savings like these aren’t just felt at a business-level: they have significant repercussions for the artists' quality of life outside of work.
+“I have two kids...and Mari lets me work on gigantic assets for big feature films and still keep an 8 to 5 workday,” Goldstein explains.

 “That life balance is invaluable to me.
 I've been around almost all aspects of production from concept art to modeling to lighting and matte painting and I‘m certain the least amount of overtime I've done is in Texturing.

-Keen to try Mari out for yourself?
-Get a free 30-day trial here!
+Keen to try ou Mari for yourself?
+Get a free 30-day trial.